ufal/flexipipe/README.md

    - **Fallback**: If no exact match, uses most frequent (first) analysis in array

 4. **Priority System**:
-   - With `--vocab-priority`: Vocabulary checked first, model predictions as fallback
+   - **`--vocab-priority`**: Vocabulary checked first, model predictions as fallback (always use vocab if available)
+   - **Confidence-based blending** (default when `--vocab` is provided): Model predictions first, but if model confidence < threshold, use vocabulary instead
+     - Helps with OOV words and domain-specific terms where model is uncertain
+     - Configurable via `--confidence-threshold` (default: 0.7)
+     - Example: Model predicts with 0.5 confidence → vocabulary prediction used if available
-   - Without `--vocab-priority`: Model predictions first, vocabulary as fallback
+   - **Without `--vocab-priority` and low confidence**: Model predictions first, vocabulary as fallback

 ### Annotation Pipeline